kwahid/HNTSMRG_2024/Docker_tutorial/README.md

 1. **Install Docker:**
     - Ensure Docker is installed on your system by following the instructions on the [official Docker website](https://www.docker.com/get-started/).
 We recommend installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) for ease of use.
 2. **Optional (but strongly recommended):**
     - If you want to have GPU support for local testing, install the NVIDIA container toolkit by following the [NVIDIA Docker installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 Note that this does not compromise your building and exporting processes.
 It only hampers your testing process.
 You can avoid this by testing with CPU-only mode if possible.
-Make sure to remove the `--gpus all` flag from test.sh.
+Make sure to remove the `--gpus all` flag from test_run.sh.
 3. **Clone this Repository:**
 ```
 git clone https://github.com/kwahid/HNTSMRG_2024.git